vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 - The :: Address = The *unspecified* IPv6 ADDRESS
     - Can be used when a DEVICE doesn’t yet know its IPv6 ADDRESS
-    - IPv6 DEFAULT ROUTES are configured to ::/0
+    - IPv6 Mặc định ROUTES are configured to ::/0
     - IPv4 equivalent: 0.0.0.0
 - The ::1 Address = The Loopback Address
-    - Used to test the PROTOCOL STACK on the LOCAL DEVICE
+    - Used to test the Giao thức STACK on the LOCAL DEVICE
     - Messages sent to THIS ADDRESS are processed within the LOCAL DEVICE but not SENT to other DEVICES
     - IPv4 equivalent : 127.0.0.0 /8  address range